 In total, 158 jugglers have been featured on the chart.

-Only the following jugglers have been on the chart every year so far:
+The following four jugglers have been on the chart every year so far:

 Only seven female jugglers have been featured on the chart:

 One day I’ll write a python script that will combine all the data into one database so I can spit out more interesting facts.
 So far all the data from 2003–2007 is in one spreadsheet, along with all the top 40 jugglers from 2008–2013, but the jugglers lower than 40 in those years aren’t properly collated.